sumnerevans/sumnerevans.com/content/posts/school/2018-11-03-icpc/index.rst

 - CU Boulder did not even send any teams (maybe they are still reeling after how badly we beat them at HackCU...)

-For me, the second-place finish on location, fourth-place regionally was the best that my team and I had ever gotten (the previous two years, Sam and I were on a team with Robbie Merillat and we got 3rd on-site, 13th regionally in 2016;
+For me, the second-place finish on-location, fourth-place regionally was the best that my team and I had ever gotten (the previous two years, Sam and I were on a team with Robbie Merillat and we got 3rd on-site, 13th regionally in 2016;
 and 6th on-site, 15th regionally in 2017).